maiajrs/rental-api/README.md

 it should be able to list all categories

 **RN**
-it should no be able to register a car with a already existing license plate it should no be able to change a license plate of a already registered car car should be registed as available for default only a admin should be able to register a car
+it should not be able to register a car with a already existing license plate it should not be able to change a license plate of a already registered car car should be registed as available for default only a admin should be able to register a car